 - Don’t be tempted to add manure or fertiliser as this will encourage excessive vigour in the grasses, which then swamp the wildflowers.
 This is the most important principle in establishing a wildflower meadow.

 - Sow in autumn, giving the seed time to settle in over winter.
-If you are on heavy clay, however, it is better to wait until spring.
+However, you can sow in spring and it is better if you are on heavy clay.
 Even large areas can be sown by hand quite easily.

 - Ensure that the seed is scattered evenly by sowing half lengthways and the remaining half widthways across the plot.
 Mixing the seed with silver sand makes the process easier.
 Rake in lightly and water thoroughly.